hish22/ease/README.md

 ~include way
 ```

-> [!NOTE]
-> Currently, ~{} only supports single-line PHP statements.
-Multi-line code blocks are not supported at this time.

 ### Case Insensitivity

 Ease template syntax is case-insensitive, meaning that eases can be written in either lowercase or uppercase — or a mix of both — without affecting functionality.